Translate

 Ways to Vote

-Every active, registered voter in California will be mailed a ballot for the November 5th, 2024 General Election at the address provided at time of registration.
+Every active, registered voter in California will be mailed a ballot for the 2026 Primary and General Elections at the address provided at time of registration.

 Vote By Mail